Gazi Medical College: Academics

-The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Rajshahi University, Rajshahi Medical University and Khulna Medical University.
+The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Rajshahi University, Rajshahi Medical University, and Khulna Medical University.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BM&DC to practice medicine.
 The academic calendar runs from January through December.
-In October 2014, the Ministry of Health and Family Welfare capped admission and tuition fees at private medical colleges at a prescribed amount which may change by the Govt. of Bangladesh for their five-year courses applicable for Bangladeshi students.
+In October 2014, the Ministry of Health and Family Welfare capped admission and tuition fees at private medical colleges at a prescribed amount, which may change by the government of Bangladesh for their five-year courses applicable for Bangladeshi students.

 Admission for Bangladeshis to the MBBS programmes at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Medical Education (DGME).
 It administers a written multiple choice question exam simultaneously throughout the country.
 Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
 Admission for foreign students is based on their SSC and HSC equivalent to O/10 Level and A/12 Level/grades.
 As of December 2015, the college is allowed to admit 100 students annually including 45 foreign students.

 Mediscope is the official journal of Gazi Medical College.